Thursday, March 8, 2018

 09/25/14: Ex-Wife Recounts Events

-UPDATE 09/25/14: The South Reporter spoke with the victim's ex-wife, Patricia Glass.
+The South Reporter spoke with the victim's ex-wife, Patricia Glass.
 She said that David Glass Sr. visited her Friday night for a few hours.
 A friend picked him up at about 12:30 am.
-He was likely dropped off at Sexton Road and Highway 7, she said.
-Eric Hodges, the dogs' owner, lives in the first house on one side of the intersection.
+Glass was likely dropped off at Sexton Road and Highway 7, she said.
+Eric Hodges, the owner of the pit bulls, lives in the first house on one side of the intersection.
 Glass Sr. lived in the second house on the other side.
-Glass Sr. was found lying in a ditch opposite to Hodges' home just before dawn.
+Glass Sr. was found lying in a ditch opposite to Hodges' home just before dawn Saturday.